 In compliance with State Law, the school maintains a program for students with limited English skills.
 The students represent a variety of native languages and are taught to develop the functional English language skills needed for classroom success.
 Entrance and exit from this program is determined through assessment and teacher recommendation.
 These students are also given support within the classroom, as needed.

 School Nurse: Conducts and/or maintains records of hearing and vision screening, immunizations, dental care and any other medical related problems.
-Either the certified school nurse or a registered nurse is in the building everyday.
+A certified school nurse is in the building everyday.

 ELEMENTARY SCHOOL COUNSELING AND GUIDANCE PROGRAM